 A brute force attack simply tries every possible combination until it finds the password.
 No password is safe from this attack forever.
 But it is not used very often because it takes so long to crack a password.
 Most likely in the time it takes to crack, the password would have changed.

-Your best defence against this attack is the length of the password and changing your password ones in a while.
+Your best defense against this attack is the length of the password and changing your password ones in a while.
 Having a password of at least 8 characters long could take today’s computers years to crack.
 But keep in mind computers get faster every year.
 So going for more characters would always be better.

 Here is a fun little brute-force attack calculator that gives you an idea of the time it would take.

 How to make strong passwords

 Now that you have a basic understanding of how password cracking works you should be able to make a strong password without any problem.
 One of my favorite methods I like to use is to have a simple sentence as a password.
 Also called a passphrase.
 Not only is a passphrase easy to remember but it is one of the most secure types of passwords.
 Something like:

 I just came up with that off the top of my head but you can see how easy it would be to remember.
 A strong password is useless if you can’t remember it and have it wrote down on a sticky pad beside your computer.